Diverse Single Image Generation with Controllable Global Structure: Introduction

 The level of information that must be captured for the global structure of the image to produce realistic looking results varies with the input image.
 For example, the generated samples from the images with small structures in the foreground (e.g., balloons in air, flocks of birds) and natural scenes (e.g., landscapes, foliage) do not need to maintain its original global structure.
 In contrast, the global structure plays a major role in realistic generation of images of large objects like faces and buildings.

+Prior works~\cite{SHAHAM19,hinz2021improved} in single image GAN domain depend on the receptive field of convolutional layers to incorporate local information to the network.
+Increasing the capacity of the network causes overfitting to the single sample and looses the diversity.
+Our main motivation is increasing the generation quality without degrading the diversity

 In this paper, we propose two main strategies for inserting the global context to the network while maintaining the diversity of the image generation.
 First is using self-attention (SA) as a key to control the level of the insertion of information on the global structure for realistic generations of all type of images while not sacrificing much in the diversity.
 Second is using a random Gaussian kernel to convolve the real image before feeding it to the discriminator.
 This helps to improve the diversity in the generated images.
-Using these strategies we are able to generate diverse set of images starting from the coarsest scale with global context.The level of diversity in our results is significantly higher than the SinGAN, when we start the generation from less-coarse scales.
+Using these strategies we are able to generate diverse set of images starting from the coarsest scale with global context.
+The level of diversity in our results is significantly higher than the SinGAN, when we start the generation from less-coarse scales.
 In addition, to generate better reconstructions (in terms of Single Image Fr{\'e}chet Inception Distance (SIFID)) we leverage on the concept of adversarial feedback in our single-image multi-scale network.
+Realistic images generated through our method are useful in tasks such as data augmentation~\cite{arxiv.1810.10863,rs13091713} and animation.
+Moreover, our method does not affect downstream tasks such as image editing, harmonization, and arbitrary size generation from the SinGAN architecture.

 The main contributions of this work are: (1) proposing a method that retains the global structure in generated images by using SA, (2) increasing the diversity of generated images by depriving the discriminator of high frequency detail by simple random Gaussian smoothing.
 (3) enabling the controllability of the global structure by carefully choosing where SA is used and by the standard deviation of the Gaussian kernel.
 (4) Using adversarial feedback from previous scales to generate better reconstructions in a single-image multi-scale network.
 To the best of our knowledge, this is the \textit{first time}, feedback from the discriminator is utilized under a multi-scale architecture.